mhdSid/gulp/README.md

   MainCtrl.ts

   Index.html

   gulpFile.js

   gulp.config.js

   package.json

   bower.json

+Note: In the first phase the root folder is Development, and in the last phase the root folder is Build.